smattes/concept-docs/docs/variables.md

     type: case
 ```
 ### property: default
 The default value of a variable is applied if no user input is specified and no parent directory re-sets the default.
-For instance, if a user sets a value in the we UI, it will override the default.
+For instance, if a user sets a value in the web UI, it will override the default.

-Similarly if a parent directory sets a new default, it will override the current default.
+Similarly, if a parent directory sets a new default it will override the current default.
 ### property: description
 The description is exposed in the web-ui as a tool-tip to the users utilizing the stack.
 ### property: required
-If a required property is set to `true` the variable is a required variable.
-Required variables **must** be supplied to launch a stack.
-If it is not, CloudCoreo will flag it as an error and force the user to input valid data.
+If a required variable is set to `true` the variable is a required variable, which *must* be supplied to launch a stack.
+If they are not, CloudCoreo will flag them as errors and force the user to input valid data.
 ### property: overrides
-Overrides allow you to effective take ownership of or rename the a variable used in extended stacks.
-This is useful if your stack includes multiple of the same stack but you wish the variables to be set differently.
-This is best explained by an example.
+Overrides allow you to effectively take ownership of or rename a variable used in extended stacks.
+This is useful if your stack includes multiples of the same stack but you wish the variables to be set differently.

-Take, for instance, the following stack structure. `my-stack` is the the one being created, and I've 'added' the same stack twice, perhaps a web server and a scheduler.
+In the following stack structure `my-stack` is the the one being created.
+Also, the same stack has been added twice, perhaps a web server and a scheduler.
 The directory structure might look like this:
 ```
 my-stack/
 ├── config.yaml